-federal or municipal regulations.
+In Associated Diamond, Air Transit, Local 777, SIDA of Hawaii, Meyer Dairy, and Global Home Care, the employers did not wield control significantly in excess of pertinent regulations.
+They merely imposed standards following federal or municipal regulations.
 In K&D Auto Body, the control went well beyond compliance with law.
-The courts in those cases suggest that to have workers reclassified as employees, an employer must wield pervasive control exceeding the scope of the government-imposed control to a significant degree.
+The courts in these cases suggest that to have workers reclassified as employees, an employer must wield pervasive control exceeding to a significant degree the scope of the government imposed control.

-The court in Global recognized the complexity that compliance with laws adds to the worker-status mix.
+The court in Global recognized the complexity compliance with laws adds to the worker status mix.
 The cases take a reasoned, realistic view of the amount by which a putative employer exceeds legal requirements.
 An employer's imposition of rules infinitesimally larger than legal requirements should presumably not be fatal to a claim of independent contractor status.